smurashov/pumphouse/doc/RESOURCES.md

 ##### Dependencies

-Security groups themseleves don't depend on any resources.
+Security groups depend on tenants they belong to:

+- tenants

 ##### Migration strategy